alberto-lazari/computer-science/advanced-algorithms/notes.typ

 == Ford-Fulkerson
 / Complexity: $O (m dot |f^*|)$, where $|f^*|$: maximum flow

++ Create residual graph with back edges with capacity 0
++ Find augmenting path from source to sink
++ Find bottleneck edge of the path, the one with minimum capacity $m$
++ Reduce all capacities of the path of $m$ and increase its back edges capacities of $m$
++ Keep searching augmenting paths, until sink gets disconnected (from the inside direction)
++ Maximum flow is minimum cut of sink in outside direction (sum of capacities of back edges of sink)

 #lecture(11)
 = NP-hardness
 Similar polynomial and NP-hard problems: